meneal/TestGeneration/README.md

 ##Test Generation Homework

-I had to add spaces to the coverage summary to get it to display close to correctly:
+I had to add spaces to the coverage summary to get it to display close to correctly, there is a screenshot in the img folder just in case whoever's reading this wants to see it:

 =============================== Coverage summary ===============================